-Matthew Adams from Endjin talks about the good of the SustaibleFinance.Live space and the positive outcomes from the event, how the world of data science and corporate ESG can be united to achieve our sustainable goals.
+Matthew Adams from endjin talks about the good of the SustainableFinance.Live space and the positive outcomes from the event, how the world of data science and corporate ESG can be united to achieve our sustainable goals.

 Richard Peers: Hello, this is Richard Peers from FinextraTV.
 And I'm joined today by Matthew Adams, founder of endjin Microsoft gold partner consultant.
 Good to see you today.

 Matthew Adams: Good to see you too Richard.

 Richard Peers: Thanks for joining with me again on this conversation, we've had a fantastic week with Sustainable Finance.Live and you and your team have put a huge amount of effort into it which we very much value.
 Tell me, why did you get involved in sustainable finance.live in the first place?
 And what did see in the meeting that we had, that was interesting for you.